SurlyMae/jekyll-now/_posts/2018-10-07-how-to-survive-your-first-year-as-a-developer.md

 title: So you're a developer now!
 Here's how to survive.
 ---

-# So you're a developer now!
-Here's how to survive.

 - Lean on your community.
 - Network! (but maybe networking isn't what you think)
 - Don't compare yourself to others.